 The committee considers the views and input received through our ongoing stockholder outreach and engagement efforts when making determinations regarding our executive compensation program.
-As discussed in the section entitled "Fiscal 2024 Decisions Following Stockholder Engagement" on page 47, the committee updated our executive compensation design to respond to stockholder feedback provided in our fall 2022 and summer 2023 outreach.
-The committee also made a commitment not to modify outstanding PSUs absent extraordinary circumstances and the committee considered stockholder feedback on retention awards, and did not grant any retention awards to our executive officers in fiscal 2023.
+As discussed in the section entitled "Updates to Fiscal 2024 Executive Compensation Program" on page 45, the committee updated our executive compensation design to respond to stockholder feedback provided in our fiscal 2023 stockholder outreach and engagement.

-In determining our fiscal 2023 executive compensation program design and evolving that design for fiscal 2024, the committee's executive compensation decisions were informed by several factors, including:
+In determining our fiscal 2024 executive compensation program design, the committee's executive compensation decisions were informed by several factors, including: